 Aakriti Kumar, Postdoctoral Scholar

-Negar Kamali, PhD Candidate in Computer Science
+Negar Kamali, PhD Student in Computer Science

-Xudong Tang, PhD Candidate in Computer Science (1st year rotation)
+Xudong Tang, PhD Student in Computer Science

 Karyn Nakamura, Research Assistant